Accounting Career Center

 Salary for Accounting Professionals

 Because there are so many employment opportunities for Certified Public Accountants, the average accounting salary can be quite varied.
-Like most careers, accounting salaries are often based on the individual’s education, career path, and experience as well as other factors such as location and size of the employer.
-However, according to the Bureau of Labor, the average annual wage for accountants and auditors was $67,190 in May 2015.1
+Like most careers, accounting salaries are often based on the individual’s education, career path, certifications, and experience, as well as other factors such as location and size of the employer.
+However, according to the US Bureau of Labor Statistics (BLS), the median annual wage for accountants and auditors was $68,150 in May 2016.1

-The average annual salary for accountants and auditors in the top five sectors are as follows:
+The median annual salary for accountants and auditors in the top five sectors are as follows:

 and payroll services